Chocolate Pastry Cream

 How to prepare a vanilla bean (if using)

-- Use a sharp knife to cut the bean in half longways.
-Then use the sharp end of the knife to scrape away the little vanilla pods inside the bean.
-You’ll use the vanilla pods and scraped bean.
+- Use a sharp knife to cut the bean in half lengthwise.
+Then, use the sharp end of the knife to scrape out the vanilla pods from inside the bean.
+Add the milk, bean halves and scraped out seeds into a medium sized heavy bottomed stainless-steel pot.
+Heat on medium heat until warm, not hot.
+When you’re ready to use it, run it through a sieve as you pour it into the rest of the ingredients.

-- Combine dry ingredients and eggs – To a large heat proof bowl add the flour, corn starch, sugar, cocoa powder and salt and whisk to combine.
-Add the egg yolks and a splash of the warmed milk (about 3 tbsp) and whisk until smooth.
+- Combine dry ingredients and eggs – To a medium sized heavy bottomed stainless-steel pot, add the corn starch, sugar, cocoa powder and salt and use a whisk to combine.
+Add the egg yolks and whisk until smooth.

-- Add dark chocolate and butter – Add all of the dark chocolate and 1/2 the cold butter.
-Whisk until well combined.
-Then add the remaining butter and repeat.
-You want to do this slowly, so the custard doesn’t split.
+- Add butter – Add 1/4 of the butter and whisk until it’s melted and well combined.
+Repeat until all the butter has been added.
+You want to do this slowly, so the pastry cream doesn’t split.

 Can these be frozen?